giri4it/datakernel/docs/docs/tutorial/http-helloworld.md

 * Configs
 * Launcher

 Service Graph uses dependency tree, built by Google Guice to run services in a proper order.
 Service Graph considers all dependencies from Guice, determines which of them can be threated as services and then starts those services in a proper way.
-You just need to extend AbstractModule and write down the dependencies of your app, rest of work Service Graph will do for you.
+You just need to extend AbstractModule and write down the dependencies of your app, Service Graph will do the rest of work for you.

 Configs are a useful extension for properties file.
 Main features: